realA10001986/Dash-Gauges/README.md

 Here you can select the readiing the "Primary" meter should give when "full".
 You can enter a value between 0 and 100 here.
 0 will reset the "full" percentage to a default; 1-100 select a specific percentage.
 Values below 10 don't really make sense, though.

 The "full" percentage can be changed through the TCD keypad (91xx for the "Primary" gauge, 93xx for the "Pecent Power" one, and 97xx for the "Roentgens").
 9x00 resets the "full" position the a default value.
 Note that changing the "full" percentage through the TCD keypad is not persistent.
-The boot-up value are only set through the Config Portal.
+The boot-up values are only set through the Config Portal.

 ##### &#9654; 'Primary' empty percentage